 4. Roxy Watch

 This watch is most certainly a nod to that beautiful perfume in his line-up.
 The bright rose gold watch surrounds a creamy white face adorned with a collection of multi-colored daisies.
 We can almost smell the perfume just looking at this watch.
-The flowers come in a gorgeous deep copper, a black gold and a green gold, all of which play nicely with the rose, leaning toward yellow gold of the watch itself.
+The flowers come in a gorgeous deep copper, black gold and green gold, all of which play nicely with the rose, leaning toward yellow gold of the watch itself.

 Once more the designer label is prominent with Marc occupying the Twelve, One, Two and Three slots.
 This watch, like our previous selection, also includes a second hand.
-While this is not a feature important to everyone, some prefer the three hand assembly to the two.
+While this is not a feature important to everyone, some prefer the three-hand assembly to the two.
 Additionally, this face features stick indexes.

 Indexes are the markers that demarcate each number on the clock face.
 Not all watches include them for style purposes and this can impede some people’s ability to read them.

 It would be easy for this watch to have too much going on but we think it is perfectly balanced and absolutely a daily wear watch.

 Just because you live for tech life, doesn’t mean you cannot sport a designer watch.
 This Marc Jacobs creation combines all the smart style of a designer piece with all the smart tech of Android-powered smartwatches.